Being served with papers in a California collection suit doesn’t generally help your critical thinking process.

 What your answer does

-The case management conference is only meaningful if you’ve filed an answer and laid out what’s in dispute in the lawsuit.
+The summons sets a date for the case management conference.
+That date is meaningless unless you’ve filed an answer and laid out what’s in dispute in the lawsuit.

 - Are you really the person who owes the money?